mcheo/nms-demo-kit/README.md

 Click on Settings and upload the NMS trial license.
 ![alt text](assets/nms-license.png)

+Click on the browser Refresh button for the page to display availalble modules.

 3. **Start NGINX Plus**
 ```
 #Build NGINX Plus image with nginx-agent